An audiogram is the graphical representation of the results of pure-tone air conduction tests.

 Slope of loss

-- Flat loss – A hearing loss where hearing is relatively even across all frequencies, which is more common for conductive hearing losses.
+- Flat loss – A hearing loss where hearing thresholds (scores) are relatively even across all frequencies.
+This is commonly indicative of a conductive hearing loss.

-- Sloping loss – Increasing degree of hearing loss the higher the frequency.
-This is the most common hearing loss that will be shown due to the ageing process and noise damage.
+- Sloping loss – Increasing degree of hearing loss at higher frequencies.
+This is the most common hearing loss and is caused by the ageing process and noise damage.